Chambre de Commerce - Fiche d'information pays Dernière mise à jour: 04.07.2018

 Formed from the merger of the British colony of the Gold Coast and the Togoland trust territory, Ghana in 1957 became the first sub-Saharan country in colonial Africa to gain its independence.
-Ghana endured a long series of coups before Lt.
+Ghana endured a series of coups before Lt.
 Jerry RAWLINGS took power in 1981 and banned political parties.
 After approving a new constitution and restoring multiparty politics in 1992, RAWLINGS won presidential elections in 1992 and 1996 but was constitutionally prevented from running for a third term in 2000.
 John KUFUOR of the opposition New Patriotic Party (NPP) succeeded him and was reelected in 2004.
 John Atta MILLS of the National Democratic Congress won the 2008 presidential election and took over as head of state, but he died in July 2012 and was constitutionally succeeded by his vice president, John Dramani MAHAMA, who subsequently won the December 2012 presidential election.
 In 2016, however, Nana Addo Dankwa AKUFO-ADDO of the NPP defeated MAHAMA, marking the third time that the Ghana’s presidency has changed parties since the return to democracy.

 Source: The CIA World Factbook - Ghana

-Agriculture accounts for nearly one-quarter of GDP and employs more than half of the workforce, mainly small landholders.
-The services sector accounts for about half of GDP.
-Gold and cocoa exports, and individual remittances, are major sources of foreign exchange.
-Expansion of Ghana’s nascent oil industry has boosted economic growth, but the recent oil price crash reduced by half Ghana’s 2015 oil revenue.
-Production at Jubilee, Ghana's offshore oilfield, began in mid-December 2010.
+Agriculture accounts for about 20% of GDP and employs more than half of the workforce, mainly small landholders.
+Gold, oil, and cocoa exports, and individual remittances, are major sources of foreign exchange.
+Expansion of Ghana’s nascent oil industry has boosted economic growth, but the fall in oil prices since 2015 reduced by half Ghana’s oil revenue.
+Production at Jubilee, Ghana's first commercial offshore oilfield, began in mid-December 2010.
 Production from two more fields, TEN and Sankofa, started in 2016 and 2017 respectively.
-The country’s first gas processing plant at Atubao is also producing natural gas from the Jubilee field, providing power to several of Ghana’s thermal power plants.
+The country’s first gas processing plant at Atuabo is also producing natural gas from the Jubilee field, providing power to several of Ghana’s thermal power plants.